Rational homotopy type and computability: Introduction

 where $\id_i$ is the inclusion map of the $i$th $3$-sphere.
 We fix a map $f':X' \to S^6$ which collapses the $3$-cells and restricts to a map of degree $-b_k$ on the $k$th $6$-cell.
 This induces a map $f=f' \times \id$ from $X=X' \times S^2$ to $B$.

 A lift of $f$ to $B \times (S^3)^2$ corresponds to an assignment of the variables $x_i$ and $y_i$.
 The existence of a further lift to $Y$ is then equivalent to whether this assignment is a solution to the system of equations above.
-Since the existence of such a solution is in general undecidable by \cite[Lemma 2.1]{CKMVW}, so is the existence of a lift of $f$ through $p$. \end{ex} The correct fiberwise statement should relate to rational fiberwise H-spaces, as discussed for example in \cite{LupS}.
-However, some technical difficulties have thus far prevented the author from obtaining such a result.
+Since the existence of such a solution is in general undecidable by \cite[Lemma 2.1]{CKMVW}, so is the existence of a lift of $f$ through $p$. \end{ex} \begin{rmk} The role of $S^2$ in this example is to make the fiber into a rational H-space.
+If we let $B=S^6$ and $Y$ be the total space of the fibration

+with Euler class $[S^6]+[(S^3)^2]$, then the fiber of $Y \to B$ is no longer a product $S^5 \times (S^3)^2$, even rationally, but rather has a nontrivial rational $k$-invariant in its Postnikov tower. \end{rmk}